fredricklitvin/jenkins-test-fredrick/README.md

 get ssh between the jenkins server and the prodaction server create an iam role that will allow you to access the repo (or configure aws) and create the nodes based on the jenkinsfile

+i havent created the delete one sorry :(